-Dont set up and leave your user name as Admin.
-Many people make this mistake and it makes it much less work for someone to hack in to your acount.
-Using a hard to guess user name with letters and numbers will make it much harder for an attacker to gain access.
-If you user name is admin and they guess it then they have got half way to gaining entry to your acount already.
+Don’t set up and leave your username as Admin.
+Many people make this mistake, and it makes it much less work for someone to hack into your account.
+Using a hard to guess username with letters and numbers will make it much harder for an attacker to gain access.
+If your username is admin and they guess it, then they have got halfway to gaining entry to your account already.

 Step 3 Keeping Up To Date

-The reason for this is due to security breaches on plugins, WordPress ect and they will release updates to fix them breaches.
-So by staying up to date you are making sure to have the most current safety features installed on your site and plugins.
+The reason for this is due to security breaches on plugins, WordPress etc. and they will release updates to fix them breaches.
+So, by staying up to date you are making sure to have the most current safety features installed on your site and plugins.

 Step 4 Download From Known Sources